 A Welcome from Admissions

-Welcome and thank you for considering Middleburg Academy for your high school experience.
-As you explore our learning community, we hope that you will discover the many ways in which our small size and nurturing atmosphere enable each person to be known, valued, and guided
+Welcome, and thank you for considering Middleburg Academy for your secondary school experience!
+As you explore our community, we hope that you will discover the many ways in which our small size and nurturing atmosphere enable each student to be known, valued, and guided.

-We offer an ideal setting for educational enrichment, and students take full advantage of our pastoral ninety-acre campus.
-They may know that one of the best spots to read and write is under an ancient oak tree; or that the local Virginia countryside provides a stunning panorama to photograph, paint, or draw; or that there are grassy expanses for launching rockets in physics class.
+We offer an ideal setting for educational enrichment, and students take full advantage of our pastoral 90-acre campus.
+They may know that one of the best spots to read and write is under an ancient oak tree; or that the local Virginia countryside and our abundant wildlife provide a stunning plethora of subjects to photograph, paint, or draw; or where there are grassy expanses perfect for launching rockets in physics class.

-Students who wish to prepare for a competitive college, engage in the life of the school community, and excel in their areas of interest will thrive at Middleburg Academy.
-Our students are a diverse group of motivated individuals who take advantage of what a premier independent school education offers.
+Students who wish to prepare for a competitive college environment, to engage in the active life of our school community, and to learn how to think as they prepare not only for their academic and professional futures, but for their promising, full lives ahead, will thrive at Middleburg Academy.
+Our students are a diverse group of motivated young people who are eager to take advantage of what an outstanding independent, classical education offers.